michaelbraunrentonschools/testpages/README.md

 <br>

-Project 4: Name
+Project 4: FBLA Final Project

-Project 4: Description
+Project 4: What does the first level of the BAA:Future describe?
+"What does the second level of the BAA:Business describe?
+What does the third level of the BAA:Leader describe?
+What does the fourth level of the BAA:America describe?

 Project 4 URL: https://makecode.com/_h6c7RcfXLA7k (Links to an external site.)
 <br>

-Project 5: Name
+Project 5: FBLA Trivia Game

-Project 5: Description
+Project 5: Hello!
+Welcome to the FBLA Trivia Game!
+You will need to answer questions to test your knowledge on the FBLA, if you get one wrong, you will need to start over from the beginning!
+Each question will get harder and harder.
+By the way, remember to use capitalization!

 Project 5 URL: https://makecode.com/_0Chc90XAoiAi (Links to an external site.)
 <br>

-Project 6: Name
+Project 6: untitled informational maze game

-Project 6: Description
+Project 6: level one: future. to escape the maze, you need to get the baa awards,  they should be in those computers overthere. press b to teleport to the blue tiles

 Project 6 URL: https://makecode.com/_4wf5sFKdMLRk (Links to an external site.)
 <br>